-2017 Oscar Nominations Announced: La La Land Leads with 14 Nominations
+2017 Oscar Nominations Announced: ‘La La Land’ Leads With 14 Nominations

 Live Action Short Film

-Ennemis Intérieurs, La Femme et le TGV, Silent Nights, Sing, Timecode
+Ennemis Interieurs, La Femme et le TGV, Silent Nights, Sing, Timecode

 Sound Editing